 LEARNING AND ENGAGEMENT OPPORTUNITIES

-This report describes the research results under the EPRI Substation Seismic Studies Group (SSSG) supplemental project which is an annual supplemental offering with participation from multiple utilities.
-Participation in the SSSG supplemental project will be beneficial to learn other activities related to substation seismic design under this project.
+This report describes the research results under the EPRI Substation Seismic Studies Group (SSSG) supplemental project which is an annual supplemental offering with participation from multiple utilities concern with earthquake vulnerability of substation equipment.
+Participation in the SSSG supplemental project will benefit fromresearch activities related to substation seismic design under this project.

-Other organizations such as US Department of Energy, California Energy Commission might be interested in this product as they are also involved in seismic research.
+Other organizations such as US Department of Energy, California Energy Commission and the Institute of Electrical and Electronic Egineers standards committee 693 might be interested in this product as they are also involved in seismic research.
 EPRI Nuclear Sector might be interested in this product as it might be applicable to substations near the nuclear power plants.

 EPRI CONTACTS: Dr. Ram Adapa, Technical Executive, radapa@epri.com